 Varane Avashyamund & Ayyappanum Koshiyum: Malayalam Films To Have A Late Release Outside Kerala!

-The Malayalam film industry is going through one of its best phases now, with some exceptional films hitting the theatres.
+The Malayalam film industry is currently going through one of its best phases so far, with some exceptional films hitting the theatres.
 Varane Avashyamund and Ayyappanum Koshiyum, the Dulquer Salmaan-Suresh Gopi starrer and Prithviraj Sukumaran-Biju Menon project which hit the theatres last week, has been receiving exceptional reviews from both the audiences and critics.

 However, the Kerala producers have now shocked the audiences by deciding to have a late release for all Malayalam films at the rest of India's releasing centers.
 Sreedhar Pillai, the renowned trade analyst revealed the news through his official Twitter page recently.
 As per the reports, the producers made the drastic decision to prevent piracy.